 I am an Associate Professor in teacher education at the University of Technology Sydney, Australia.
-I have worked in education for the past 30 years, as a classroom teacher, head teacher, senior policy officer and consultant in the government and non-government sectors, and more recently as a university-based teacher educator and researcher.
+I have worked in education for more than 30 years, as a classroom teacher, head teacher, senior policy officer and consultant in the government and non-government sectors, and more recently as a university-based teacher educator and researcher.

 Integrated STEM Learning in Research and Practice